 A lot of beginner players have questions about the process, including how to use the pick properly, how to use proper fingerings, or even what to do about the phase where your fingers always hurt.

-A lot of people will even quit over the fact that their fingers haven’t produced the calluses yet which makes it possible for you to play without hurting them.
+A lot of people will even quit over the fact that their fingers haven’t produced the calluses yet which makes it possible for you to play without hurting them (here’s what I have to say about calluses btw).

-Truthfully, I think hurt fingers is just an excuse to quit.
-That’s like quitting going to the gym just because your muscles were sore after your first work-out.
+Truthfully, I think hurt fingers are just an excuse to quit.
+That’s like quitting going to the gym just because your muscles were sore after your first workout.
+With all that said, there are forums on the internet where you can get some reasonably good advice like on ultimate-guitar for example.

 As I mentioned above, economy picking is a great example of that.
 It’s a technique that, when learned right from the get-go, can make your playing extremely smooth and very fast.